BEHAVIORAL HEALTH, ADDICTION AND RECOVERY TREATMENT SERVICES

-Virginia Medicaid provides an array of behavioral health (mental health and substance use disorder) services through fee-for-service reimbursement and through managed care companies under contract with DMAS.
+Virginia Medicaid provides an array of behavioral health, mental health, addiction and recovery treatment services through fee-for-service reimbursement and through managed care companies under contract with DMAS.
 For information about Medicaid managed care, please use this link:

-Behavioral health services reimbursed as fee-for-services are the responsibility of the DMAS Behavioral Health Unit.
+Behavioral health services reimbursed as a fee-for-service benefit, are the responsibility of the DMAS Behavioral Health Unit.

 ANNOUNCEMENTS and CURRENT PROJECTS